cjz9032/angular-global-error-handling-ugpzby/doc/hwsettings_API.md

 *DolbyFeature*.setDolbyProfile(value)

 	True means turn on Dolby profile.
+Here value is bool type.

 *DolbyFeature*.setDolbyMode(value)

-	Pass the Dolby mode with const string
+	Pass the Dolby mode with const string.
+Here value is string type, you can use Dynamic/Movie/Music/Games/Voip

 ####Comment